WooZoo86/Winbuntu/README.md

 Now, granted, with projects like [Wine](https://www.winehq.org/) or [Proton](https://github.com/ValveSoftware/Proton) that gap is closing every single day, but it's still not closed.

 Winbuntu aims to completely and totally close that gap by, in short, running Ubuntu on top of a Windows installation.
 Other people have figured out that you can simply run a desktop environment from a WSL terminal, but Winbuntu makes that Ubuntu DE *feel* like your desktop.
 With program pass-though, you are able to install and run any Windows or Linux program from the same desktop.

+### Legal Jargon
+Foobar is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Foobar is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+For more information about Winbuntu's license, please see the [license packaged with the program](https://github.com/LvInSaNevL/Winbuntu/blob/master/LICENSE)